 President Bill Clinton visits Tampa, Florida, and is presented with an A Peace-Able Place t-shirt from the Mendez Foundation.

 The "Summer Parks Program" begins.
 Through grants from the Govenor's Office and the City of Tampa, the Mendez Foundation brings its message to kids at 18 City of Tampa Recreation Centers, using games, skits and music to teach kids that they are Too Good for Drugs!

 The Mendez Foundation initiates the first annual "Too Good for Drugs Walk" in Tampa.
 This event, which includes many family-oriented activities, has consistently drawn thousands of children and adults every year.

 The National Football League forms a cooperative partnership with the Mendez Foundation; 11 NFL teams fund the implementation of Too Good for Drugs in the schools of their respective cities.
 Over the next several years, Mendez staff travels to these NFL cities to train teachers to implement the program.

 Too Good for Drugs becomes available on a national basis; Mendez Foundation trainers begin traveling around the country training teachers to deliver the programs to students.

 The Mendez Foundation begins hiring full-time prevention Specialists to deliver Too Good for Drugs in Tampa-area schools.

 The Mendez Foundation introduces its first educational drug prevention program, Too Good for Drugs, primarily to serve 6th grade students in Tampa-area schools.

 Charles E. Mendez, Jr., becomes President of the Mendez Foundation, continuing and expanding his father's work.
-In 1975, Mr. Mendez redirects the Foundation's efforts to address the growing drug abuse problem in the United States.
-Recognizing the need to be focused, he embarks on a program of prevention education serving 6th grade children.
+In 1975, Charles decides the Mendez Foundation should take a proactive role in addressing the growing drug abuse problem in the United States.
+Recognizing the need to be focused, he embarks on a program of prevention education targeted initially towards 6th grade children.